shrideio/shoebox/src/vault/README.md

 Check [Vault Documentation](https://www.vaultproject.io/docs/), and [Vault](https://hub.docker.com/_/vault) and [Consul](https://hub.docker.com/_/consul) Docker Hub pages for more information.

-> INFO: Consul was chosen over the other open source storage providers as it is officially supported by HashiCorp.
+> INFO: Consul was chosen over the other open-source storage providers as it is officially supported by HashiCorp.
 Check available Vault [storage options](https://www.vaultproject.io/docs/configuration/storage/) for more detail.

 ### Preliminary checklist